sajjaphani/learn-java/README.md

 Supporse you have situation where the class has three methods and each needs to be executed in a separate thread.
 The methods must fe executed in the given order.
 Thread A should call first thread B should call second, and thread C should call third.

 This [example](/src/org/learnjava/concurrent/OrderedExecutionExample.java) shows how to achieve the above using Semaphores.

+### Fork/Join

+The [fork/join framework](https://docs.oracle.com/javase/tutorial/essential/concurrency/forkjoin.html) is an implementation of the [ExecutorService](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ExecutorService.html) helps you take advantage of multiple processors.
+It is designed for work that can be broken into smaller pieces recursively.
+The goal is to use all the available processing power to enhance the performance of your application.

+The center of the fork/join framework is the [ForkJoinPool](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ForkJoinPool.html).
+ForkJoinPool implements the core work-stealing algorithm and can execute [ForkJoinTask](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ForkJoinTask.html) processes.

+This [example](/src/org/learnjava/concurrent/forkjoin/ForkJoinActionExample.java) demonstrates the use of ForkJoinPool to execute a [RecursiveAction](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/RecursiveAction.html) which does not produce any result.

+This [example](/src/org/learnjava/concurrent/forkjoin/ForkJoinTaskExample.java) demonstrates the use of ForkJoinPool to execute a [RecursiveTask](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/RecursiveTask.html) which does not produce any result.

 ## Object Design